 Cannabinoids are chemicals that act on certain receptors found on cells in our body, including cells in the central nervous system.

-There is no evidence that medicinal cannabis can treat cancer.
+There is no evidence that medicinal cannabis can treat cancer medicinal cannabis to have little effect on appetite and weight.

-There is some evidence that cannabinoids can help people who have found conventional ways to treat symptoms and side effects unsuccessful, e.g. chemotherapy-induced nausea and vomiting.
+There is some evidence that cannabinoids can help people who have found conventional ways to treat symptoms and side effects unsuccessful (e.g. chemotherapy-induced nausea and vomiting).
+To date, published studies have shown